How Our Balance System Works

 - 3 semicircular canals (organs of balance)

-- a snail-shaped cochlea (organ of hearing)
+- snail-shaped cochlea (organ of hearing) - it is the size of a pea

-- otoliths (inside the vestibule)
+- otoliths (located inside the vestibule)

-- cochlear duct (inside the cochlea)
+- cochlear duct (located inside the cochlea)

 The structures in the bony labyrinth (vestibule, semicircular canals and cochlea) are surrounded by a sodium-rich fluid called perilymph.
 The membranous labyrinth contains potassium-rich fluid called endolymph.
 The functioning of the inner ear relies on a mechanism that controls the amount and make up of endolymph and perilymph.
 The walls of the membranous labyrinth are lined with the endings of the vestibular nerve.